Unusual venues make nonconference games more memorable | Times Leader

 Click here to subscribe today or Login.

-No. 2 Gonzaga will face Michigan State on the flight deck of the USS Abraham Lincoln in the San Diego harbo r to celebrate Veterans Day.
+Gonzaga will face Michigan State r to celebrate Veterans Day.
 Wisconsin is playing Stanford at American Family Field, the retractable-roof park that is home to the Milwaukee Brewers.

 Staging neutral-site games in non-traditional venues isn’t new.
 Michigan State coach Tom Izzo has scheduled games at many different sites over the past two decades.